andr1976/HydDown/docs/MANUAL.md

 - `wall_high`  i.e. highest measured values of the vessel (inner) wall
 - `wall_low`  i.e. lowest measured values of the vessel (inner) wall

-For each of the above fields arrays for `time`and `temperature`shall be supplied with matching length.
+For each of the above fields arrays for `time`and `temp`shall be supplied with matching length.

-A field for measured vessel pressure is also possible, wheer `time`and `pressure` shall be identical length arrays.
+A field for measured vessel pressure is also possible, wheer `time`and `pres` shall be identical length arrays.
 See also example below.

 ~~~ {.Yaml}
 validation: